8. Deduction for Legal Fees (Line 250)

 You can also deduct:

-- certain legal fees you paid after 2013 to recover a retiring allowance or a pension benefit or to establish your entitlement to the allowance or benefit, provided they were not deducted in a previous year.
-As a rule, the deduction you claim must not be greater than the total retiring allowances or pension benefits recovered after 1985 respecting which you paid legal fees.
-Moreover, the recovered amounts must have been included in your income for 2021 or a previous year and must not have been transferred to a registered pension plan (RPP), a registered retirement savings plan (RRSP) or a pooled registered pension plan (PRPP), including a voluntary retirement savings plan (VRSP).
+- certain legal fees you paid after 2014 to recover a retiring allowance or a pension benefit or to establish your entitlement to the allowance or benefit, provided they were not deducted in a previous year.
+As a rule, the deduction cannot exceed the total retiring allowances or pension benefits recovered for which you paid legal fees.
+Moreover, the recovered amounts must have been included in your income for 2022 or a previous year and must not have been transferred to a registered pension plan (RPP), a registered retirement savings plan (RRSP) or a pooled registered pension plan (PRPP), including a voluntary retirement savings plan (VRSP).
 The portion of the legal fees paid in a given year that you do not deduct for that year can be carried forward seven years;